Nelbnz/nyctea-sounds/PRIVACY_POLICY.md

 2. **Device Permissions:** We use Storage permissions to play your local files, Wake Lock to keep audio playing with the screen off, and Notifications for playback controls.
 3. **Advertising:** We use Google AdMob to display ads.
 They may collect device identifiers to personalize ads.
 4. **Contact:** emnlbnzz2@gmail.com

+### DATA DELETION
+**EN:** You can delete all your local data (mixes and settings) at any time directly within the app by going to Settings > "Delete all data".
+For any further requests, contact us at emnlbnzz2@gmail.com.

 ---